raziyigit/TrendyolTestAutomationCUCUMBER/README.md

 This project is a test automation framework created for the Trendyol website, using Java, Selenium, Cucumber, and JUnit.
 The Page Object Model (POM) design pattern is implemented to enhance code reusability and maintainability.

+## Important
+Before running the project, you need to fill in the **mail** and **password** variables in the configuration.properties file with values appropriate for your own account.

 ## Table of Contents

 1. [Project Structure](#project-structure)